 It’s common for those who simultaneously abuse alcohol and Adderall (or other amphetamines) to experience a diminished depressive effect that often comes with drinking.
 This often leads to continued abuse in heightened doses.
 Continued combined abuse of alcohol and amphetamines also leads to hallucinations, extreme anxiety, and numerous other psychological symptoms.
 It severely compromises the central nervous system and can cause paranoid delusional psychosis, which very often leads to the user hurting themselves or others.

 Expert Treatment for Combined Alcohol and Amphetamine Abuse

 Our proven approach to simultaneous addiction treatment has enabled us to help numerous clients suffering from amphetamine and alcohol addiction.
-If you or your loved have fallen into this dangerous web of dependency, we can help.
+If you or your loved one have fallen into this dangerous web of dependency, we can help.

-The combination of alcohol and amphetamines is dangerous because they have opposite characteristics — one is a stimulant and the other is a sedative.
+The combination of alcohol and amphetamines is dangerous because they have opposite characteristics.
+One is a stimulant and the other is a sedative.
 As a result, a person may not be able to recognize how drunk or high they have become.

-Alcohol consumption has a depressive effect – individuals mixing alcohol and amphetamines may experience reduced symptoms from both, causing them to continue to abuse.
+Alcohol consumption has a depressive effect.
+Individuals mixing alcohol and amphetamines may experience reduced symptoms from both, causing them to continue to abuse.
 The combination can lead to an irregular heartbeat, spasms, headaches, kidney disease and much more.
 Work with the addiction therapists at Behavioral Health of the Palm Beaches to get help.